wp-plugins/simple-intranet-directory/readme.txt

 == Screenshots ==

 1. This screen shot shows the Simple Intranet Directory with employee extended profile information and user photos/avatars.
+2. This screen shot shows the round user photo/avatar option.

 == Changelog ==
 = 3.4 =